IPA.CONF(5) IPA.CONF(5)

 worktime = <X> *;

-urday.
+day.
 There can be only one record for each day.
-Time intervals can-
+Time intervals cannot

-When worktime allows to perform accounting, the section where it is
+When worktime allows to perform accounting, then the section where it

 What exactly this parameter defines for autorules, rules, limits and